apereo/cas/docs/cas-server-documentation/authentication/QRCode-Authentication.md

 ### JSON

 Authorized devices can be managed and tracked inside a single JSON resource, whose path is taught to CAS via settings.

-{% include {{ version }}/json-qr-authentication-configuration.md %}
+{% include casproperties.html properties="cas.authn.qr.json" %}

 ### Custom